 Students register for audit in the same manner as for credit.
 Those who audit courses are not eligible for credit by examination in such courses, nor are they eligible for financial aid, nor may auditors register for credit after the last official day to register in a class.
 Switching from credit to audit or audit to credit is not allowed after the last official day to register in a class.
 Each course audited is entered on the student’s permanent record.
 Auditing of laboratory courses or education recreation courses is not permitted.

-The fee for all who audit courses is one-half the standard tuition charge.
 Students wishing to register for credit have priority over those who desire to audit.
+The fee is $160 per credit hour.

 Change of Address